iconoclasthero/indexopus/README.md

 opusbook4ka is the helper program that lets you break out of the background jobs...only need it if you need to ^C!

 # mediaduration, quartero4, chaptersplit
 I have included these separate utilities I've been using to split files into chapters from an embedded index.
 As shown in the code, it is not mine originally and I haven't cleaned it up at all, but should you want to run a conversion step in parallel before using indexopus to stitch the constiuent parts up again, this will do that, but presently the split files are going to /dev/shm/cache/convert which may or may not be where _you_ want them to go.
 Adjust outputdir="/dev/shm/cache/convert" if you like (it should work fine on Ubuntu which includes /dev/shm by default; if left here, the conversion will be done on a scratch tmpfs ram drive).

 # m4b2opus-no-chap-check
 Not sure what this does anymore...
 If you figure it out, lemme know.

+# concat
+Sort of a rough script for concatenating audiofiles.
+It should be set up to do whatever ffmpeg can do.
+There may be problems with files containing `'` because ffmpeg can't handle them.

+# downconvert
+Not really something that belongs in this repo, but it was untracked in `~/bin/` and that made me nervous so here we are with a file to convert flacs down to 16 bit/48 kHz.